uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 ### Exercise: Taking a quick look at the data

-a) What are the names of the columns?
+a.
+What are the names of the columns?
 Hint: try `names()`

-b) Display in the console the items in the column `Sepal.Lengths`
+b.
+Display in the console the items in the column `Sepal.Lengths`

-c) What is the mean of and standard deviation of `Sepal.Lengths`?
+c.
+What is the mean of and standard deviation of `Sepal.Lengths`?

-d) What is the median, interquartile range, min and max of `Sepal.Lengths?`
+d.
+What is the median, interquartile range, min and max of `Sepal.Lengths?`

-e) Can you do the same for all the other columns in `x`?
+e.
+Can you do the same for all the other columns in `x`?

+<a name="csv"></a>

 ## Introducing the CSV